 The Feast of Narcissus – Rocca di Mezzo

-On May 26th, parade of wagons decorated with scented flowers of narcissus.
+CANCELED IN 2021, a parade of wagons decorated with scented flowers of narcissus.

 A feature of the feast, which is celebrated for more than 60 years, is the parade of allegorical wagons decorated with narcissus that bloom abundantly in May in the upland of the Rocche.